 In 2012 Vanessa Produced “Beat Pedaler”, a 30-minute audio doc about bike activist, rapper, inventor and educator Paul Freedman, aka "Fossil Fool, the bike rapper".

-In 2010 Lowe produced “Breastfeeding Beyond Infancy”, an hour-long audio documentary exploring the issues of extended breastfeeding in the U.S.
+In 2010 Lowe produced her first radio documentary “Breastfeeding Beyond Infancy”, an hour-long piece exploring the issues of extended breastfeeding in the U.S.

 Lowe is a singer-songwriter with five CDs of original music to her credit.
 She also earned a doctorate in clinical psychology from the University of Denver.
-She developed and hosted the radio show, Your Indie World, for 4 years on KWMR, West Marin, CA. She lives in the San Francisco Bay area with her husband, son, and leopard gecko.
+She developed and hosted the radio show, Your Indie World, for 4 years on KWMR, West Marin, CA. She lives in the San Francisco Bay area with her husband and son.